sickcodes/Docker-OSX/README.md

 # DESTROY: Wipe old images

+This is useful for getting disk space back.

+It will delete your old (and new) docker containers.

 ```bash
 # WARNING deletes all old images, but saves disk space if you make too many containers
 # The following command will make your containers RIP
 docker system prune --all
 docker image prune --all
 ```

 # INSTANT OSX-KVM in a BOX!
 This Dockerfile automates the installation of OSX-KVM inside a docker container.